 Stöhr with summer school students at Ötz, 1936.

 Stöhr with summer school students at Ötz, 1937.

 Stoehr was guest lecturer at Howard University, Washington DC in 1945.

 Richard Stöhr at the piano in his music salon, ca. 1925.

 Richard Stoehr taught at the Curtis Institute at the personal invitation of Mrs. Mary Bok Curtis from 1939-1941.
 This class photo was taken during those years (Leonard Bernstein standing in the last row, left).
-If anyone is able to identify any of the other students in this photograph, please contact the website through the Contact page.
+Many thanks to Kristina Wilson, Archivist at the Curtis Institute, for identifying Bernstein’s classmates in this photo.
+Class members are listed below the photo.